 GAME TIME– 5-15 Minutes (this game can go longer if you have teams add greater detail)

 PARTICIPANTS– Everyone (teams of 4-6)

 First of all, you’ll need to make the Rice Krispies Treats.
-If you are unsure of how to make them, click the link to get the recipe for Kellogg’s Rice Krispies Treats from cooks.com.
-Keep in mind that you can easily delegate this task to a parent or leader.
+If you are unsure of how to make them, click the link to get the recipe for Kellogg’s Rice Krispies Treats from cooks.com or you can use the much simpler method and buy a large sheet here.
+If making these treats, keep in mind that you can delegate this task to a parent or leader.
 Each batch only takes about five minutes since you’re microwaving it, but it can be a bit messy since marshmallows are involved.

 Make sure to use a minimum of one batch per group, and two batches if you want to go a bit larger in scale.
 Once you have your treats, separate your group into teams and let them start sculpting.
 That’s right, they are becoming Rice Krispie artists.

 While you can have them create anything, here’s a list to get the creative juices flowing:

 - Holiday Themes- Valentine’s Heart, Four Leaf Clover, Pumpkin, Turkey, Reindeer, Snowman, etc.

 - Someone’s Face- One of the leaders or someone from their group